-Being located far from cocoa beans-growing area does not mean Slovaks cannot produce chocolate in a way that respects the area where it is grown.
+Being located far from cocoa beans-growing area does not mean Slovaks cannot produce chocolate with genuine origins that respects the area where it is grown.

-At Nitra-based Lyra Chocolate, maintaining a relationship with the place the cocoa beans are grown and the people who grow them is part of the chocolate production process.
+At Nitra-based Lyra Chocolate, maintaining a relationship with the place the cocoa beans are grown and the people who grow them is an essential part of the chocolate production process.

 “We don’t get our beans from the internet,” Katarína Jaklovská of Lyra Chocolate told The Slovak Spectator.
 “We get them from real people.”